 Find out the reasons your child’s smile could benefit from dental sealants.

 These thin, plastic resin barriers are placed onto the chewing surfaces of your child’s premolars and molars to protect these susceptible areas from decay.

-When your child comes in for their next cleaning, their Mississauga general dentist would be happy to also apply sealants.
-It’s completely painless and only takes a couple minutes.
-After their routine cleaning, the dentist will paint the sealant over their back teeth where it will immediately bond with the tooth.
-Your child won’t even notice their sealants.
+When your child comes in for their next cleaning, their dentist may be able to apply sealants as well.
+It’s considered painless and only takes a couple of minutes.
+After their routine cleaning, the dentist will paint the sealant over their back teeth, where it will immediately bond with the tooth.
+Your child likely won't even notice their sealants.
 A dental laser may also be used to speed up the bonding process.

 My child brushes and flosses, so why do they need sealants?

 While a child doesn’t need sealants in order to maintain a healthy, cavity-free smile, it’s important to note that it can be challenging to get into all the crevices of your child’s back teeth, regardless of whether it’s you or your child that’s cleaning their teeth every day.
 Sealants provide an additional layer of insurance against tooth decay.